tufcode/nightz-typescript-server/README.md

 ***DO NOT THINK THIS REPO IS A PERFECT EXAMPLE, IT IS NOT DOING MOST THINGS RIGHT***

 This was my second multiplayer game server, I didn't know many things, first one was even worse than this.
 I was beginning to learn game development.
 I like to learn stuff by doing, so there is a lot of things I made up or did wrong here.
 This is a very old project that was never used in production.
-**This is by no means perfect, and I would do pretty much everything differently today**, so this is not a "good" example, but it is an example nevertheless.
+**This is by no means perfect, or even good.
+I would do pretty much everything differently today**, so this is not a "good" example, but it is an example nevertheless.
 FYI, this is not actually ECS, but things are named Entity/Component/System, so it is confusing.

+*Also, please do not check commits, it is embarrassing, lol.
+Commits were just my way of backing up the project to the cloud.*

+## License
+Do whatever you want with it, I doubt it is very useful.
+However, you can **not** use the NightZ (NightZ.io) name or any of its assets.

 ## Implemented stuff
 > ⚠️ Just because I say implemented **does not mean they're complete or correct**.
 I did not check all of this.
 Reference at your own risk.